-This will save the approximately five seconds of action that was prerecorded in the buffer before you pressed [●] (Movie) (two seconds if you are using high speed movie) and start real-time recording.
+This will save the approximately five seconds of action that was prerecorded in the buffer before you pressed $[\bullet]$ (Movie) (two seconds if you are using high speed movie) and start real-time recording.

-- 3. Press [●] (Movie) again to stop recording. - To turn off Prerecord Movie recording, align the mode dial with [P] (Program Auto) or [[TM][@] (Premium Auto Pro). - When shooting with the high speed movie "HS30-120" and "HS30-240" setting, you cannot change the speed (fps) setting while the camera is pre-recording to the buffer in step 1 of the above procedure.
+- 3. Press [●] (Movie) again to stop recording. - To turn off Prerecord Movie recording, press [MODE] and then select "P" (Program Auto) or "௸" (Premium Auto Pro). - When shooting with the high speed movie "HS30-120" and "HS30-240" setting, you cannot change the speed (fps) setting while the camera is pre-recording to the buffer in step 1 of the above procedure.
 You can change the speed (fps) setting after you press [●] (Movie) to start real-time recording.

-- While the camera is set up for shooting with Prerecord Movie, pressing the shutter button will not shoot a snapshot unless movie recording is in progress.
-With highdefinition (FHD) and standard (STD) movie, you can shoot still images while realtime movie recording is in progress. - When shooting with Prerecord Movie in combination with high speed movie, rotating the control dial will not change the EV shift or white balance setting, even if "EV Shift" or "White Balance" is assigned for the "Control Dial" function (page 107).
-To change the EV shift or white balance setting in this case, use the Control Panel.
+While the camera is set up for shooting with Prerecord Movie, pressing the shutter button will not shoot a snapshot unless movie recording is in progress.
+With highdefinition (FHD) and standard (STD) movie, you can shoot still images while realtime movie recording is in progress.